MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 However, if you have existing designs that just need a few more years of manufacturing, the best course is to remain on Windows CE 2013.
 You can read more about migration strategies here.
 [LINK TO BE INSERTED - Chirag's Blog]

-If you are a commercial developer with a Windows CE solution, and would like more information, please contact <a href="mailto:cemigrat@microsoft.com">cemigrat@microsoft.com</a> from your company email account for further migration inquiries.
+If you are a commercial developer with a Windows CE solution, and would like more information, please refer to this guide.
+[LINK TO BE INSERTED - DOCUMENTATION]